Atlas975/Notes/MachineLearning/Artificial_intelligence.md

 ## AI goals
 - Two primary types of goals exists in AI, scientific and engineering.
 Each of these goals aims to achieve distinct objectives within the broader field of AI.
-- Both of these goals also feed into each other, creating new goals
+- Both of these goals also feed into each other, creating new tasks for the other to solve

 ### Scientific goals